collinjackson/firebase2-dart/README.md

 A Flutter wrapper for [Firebase](http://firebase.google.com/).

-This package currently makes [Firebase Realtime Database](https://firebase.google.com/docs/database/) available to Flutter, for both iOS and Android.
-Further Firebase APIs support is planned.
+This package exposes the [Firebase SDK](https://firebase.google.com/docs/) to Flutter, on both iOS and Android.
 (Looking for Firebase v1 wrappers for Dart for the web?
 Check out the original [firebase-dart](https://github.com/firebase/firebase-dart).)

 ## Status

-This package provides an implementation of the Firebase Realtime Database and Authentication APIs used by the Firechat codelab.
-It does not yet provide wrappers for the other Firebase APIs.
+This package currently provides an implementation of the Realtime Database and Authentication APIs used by the Firechat codelab.
+Support for more APIs is planned.
+See the [API docs](https://flutter.github.io/firebase-dart) for a list of currently supported APIs.

 Firebase does not officially support this package.
 The Flutter team maintains this package.